zrh99199/stevezhu.github.io/_posts/2022-04-14-SteveZhu-HW-1.md

 ```
 {% include temp_coef_plot.html %}

-### Question 2: Which countries have the largest standard deviation in temperature?(Or which part's temperature varys more often than others)
+Now, I want to know which countries have the largest standard deviation in temperature?(Or which part's temperature varys more often than others)
 To find out the answer, I want to build a choropleths

-*Write a function to get data from the database*
+*Write a function to get a data from the database*
 ```python
 def query_climate_database_2(year_begin, month):
     """